 Russian satellite breaks up in space, forces ISS astronauts to shelter

-There were no immediate details on what caused the break-up of the RESURS-P1 Russian Earth observation satellite, which was declared dead in 2022.
+There were no immediate details on what caused the break-up of the RESURS-P1 Russian Earth observation satellite, which Russia declared dead in 2022.

 U.S. Space Command, tracking the debris swarm, said there was no immediate threat to other satellites.

-Russia's space agency Roscosmos, which operated the satellite, did not immediately respond to a request for comment.
+Russian space agency Roscosmos, which operated the satellite, did not respond to a request for comment or publicly acknowledge the event on its social media channels.

-Radars from U.S. space-tracking firm LeoLabs detected the satellite releasing several fragments up until 6 p.m.
-Mountain Time, the company said.
+U.S. Space Command, which has a global network of space-tracking radars, said the satellite immediately created "over 100 pieces of trackable debris."

-U.S. Space Command, which has its own global network of space-tracking radars, said the satellite immediately created "over 100 pieces of trackable debris."
+By Thursday afternoon, radars from U.S. space-tracking firm LeoLabs had detected at least 180 pieces, the company said.

 Large debris-generating events in orbit are rare but of increasing concern as space becomes crowded with satellite networks vital to everyday life on Earth, from broadband internet and communications to basic navigation services, as well as satellites no longer in use.